prudent-investor/swarm-agent/README.md

 ```

 ### 3. Build the frontend image (Vite build served by Nginx)
-The Dockerfile installs `libc6-compat` so `@swc/core` binaries run on Alpine.
+The build stage now uses `node:20-bookworm-slim`, so `@swc/core` installs cleanly.
 If you need to bake the API URL during build, pass it as an argument:
 ```bash
 docker build \
   --build-arg VITE_API_BASE_URL="http://swarm-backend:8000" \